 However, if you hire independent contractors, you won’t have to provide them with workers’ comp coverage if you can meet three tests:

-For more information on working with independent contractors in Massachusetts, refer to the state attorney general’s advisory [PDF].
+For more information on working with independent contractors in the commonwealth of Massachusetts, refer to the state attorney general’s advisory.

-In general, you must include yourself in your company’s workers’ comp insurance.
+In general, business owners must include themselves in their company’s workers’ comp insurance.
 However, there are three exceptions:

 The above individuals can still choose to buy workers’ comp.
-Health insurance providers can deny claims for work-related injuries, which makes buying workers' comp a smart business decision – especially if you work in a risky industry.
+Health insurance providers can deny medical bills and claims for work-related injuries, which makes buying workers' comp a smart business decision – especially if you work in a risky industry.

 Even though certain business owners aren’t required to have their own workers’ compensation coverage, their employees still need coverage.